 Your Donations Help Support Our Community Projects

-2012 was a year of great success and impact on the community through Ohio Puppy Rescue and Central Ohio Dog Rescue League efforts.
+2013 was a year of great success and impact on the community through Ohio Puppy Rescue and Central Ohio Dog Rescue League efforts.

 *****We request a "Pay It Forward" commitment from all who adopt a mill survivor.
 This means that each person in the family promises to learn about puppy mills and tells at least one person about what they learned.

-*****We began a close relationship with Central Ohio Dog Rescue League and adopted the group as our sister organization.
-In 2013, we will begin joining talent and experience to work with local organizations who focus on shutting down breeders who don't provide humane conditions and medical treatment to companion animals.
+*****We began a close relationship with Central Ohio Dog Rescue League and adopted the group as our sister organization under a DBA.
+In 2013, we began joining talents and experiences to work with local organizations who focus on shutting down breeders who don't provide humane conditions and medical treatment to companion animals.
 We also focused attention on rescuing pets no longer wanted by their families and dumped off at local shelters.

 Toby came to us after a wonder man talked a breeder/hoarder into giving up her dogs.
 He and the other poodles where in a local shelter, in quarantine, when OPR was called to see if we would take them into rescue.
 How could we turn down such wonderful dogs?!
 Toby is very social and friendly.
 He's the first to greet you when you come into the room.
 He'd gentle and would make a great companion.
 Toby and the others will soon be vetted and more than likely Toby will lose several teeth during his dental.
 It's such a shame that he's had to eat with a sore mouth that will soon be behind him.
 Never the less, Toby has a great spirit and disposition and seems to know all will be better soon.
 If you're interested in this survivor, please register on our website, www.ohiopuppyrescue.org.
 When you receive the email confirmation, log in and apply.
 We request you review the site for answers to questions prior to contacting OPR.
 Those looking at our dogs on a search site should go to the Ohio Puppy Rescue link posted above.